 |Peony flower and buds|

-Many people grew up with peonies as the plant may have been divided from their grandmothers peonies and the peonies are passed down as a heirloom, thus making the peony a cherished flowering shrub.
+Many people grew up with peonies as the plant may have been divided from their grandmother's peonies and the peonies are passed down as an heirloom, thus making the peony a cherished flowering shrub.

 Loosen the soil so that it has a fine texture.
-Work compost into the soil and then dig a hole that is the same depth has the nursery container.
+Work compost into the soil and then dig a hole that is the same depth as the nursery container.